thoughts about manners, table and otherwise

 Always bring a gift for the host(s), whether a nice bottle of wine, a candle, a beautiful note- just something to show appreciation.
 It does not have to be expensive or fancy, the point it is to make a gesture and acknowledge the efforts made in having you over.

 My suggestion is not to bring fresh cut flowers unless in a vase.
 Cut flowers can be a bit of a chore for the host(s)–having to unwrap and unwind, find a vase and place in water– a distraction.
 Bring flowers in a vase or something in a container like an orchid.

 at the table

 As my father always said, “Keep your elbows off the table and your napkin on your lap.”
 The napkin should go on your lap as soon as you sit down.
+The seam side closest to you body, and when wiping mouth use inside of napkin then fold again.
+Not only practical as anything on wiped onto the napkin doesn’t get on your cloths but it also remains hidden from view.
 When you get up from the table, during the meal or after, fold your napkin and put on left side.

 If you would like water or salt, ask for it rather than reaching for it……easy.